 Fast forward eleven years, though, and major organisations are only now embracing the benefits of blockchain technology, on which Bitcoin is built.
 Ever the social experimenter, Facebook - in conjunction with Visa, Mastercard and Paypal - is about to leverage its unmatched user base to create an economy of its own, with the launch of Libra, its digital currency.
 It is perhaps the most significant statement of intent yet that digital currencies are the long-term future.

-If Facebook is bringing digital currency to the mainstream, though, they are by no means pioneers; for some time, Ripple (a real-time gross settlement system, currency exchange and remittance network), has been working closely with some of the world's biggest banks to make payments faster and easier.
+If Facebook is bringing digital currency to the mainstream, though, they are by no means pioneers; for some time, Ripple (a real-time gross settlement system, currency exchange and remittance network), has been working closely with some of the world's most secure banks to make payments faster and easier.

 So if we accept that we are on the verge of a new era, how can you, as a business owner, react?
 After all, every organisation should be prepared to embrace this new system, reap its benefits and expand into new markets.
 What can you do to prepare yourself for this brave new world?